-No clinically significant effect on growth and sexual maturation was observed in a 3-year study based on the assessment of overall maturation and development, assessment of Tanner Stage, and measurement of height and weight.
+Paediatric population No clinically significant effect on growth and sexual maturation was observed in a 3-year study based on the assessment of overall maturation and development, assessment of Tanner Stage, and measurement of height and weight.

-Interstitial lung disease

-Exceptional cases of interstitial lung disease have been reported with some statins, especially with long term therapy.
+Interstitial lung disease Exceptional cases of interstitial lung disease may be reported with some statins, especially with long term therapy.
 Presenting features can include dyspnoea, non-productive cough and deterioration in general health (fatigue, weight loss and fever).
-If it is suspected a patient has developed interstitial lung disease, statin therapy should be discontinued.
+If it is suspected a patient has developed interstitial lung disease, statin therapy should be discontinuous. be discontinued.